Dreamfarer/WARNO-DATA/README.md

 ## Damage Calculation
 The unit's health pool is defined by **MaxDamages** in `UniteDescriptor.ndf`.
 It does not matter if *HE* or *Penetration* damage is dealt, ultimately ever damage type is converted into damage and subtracted from one and the same health pool (*MaxDamages*).

+### Ammunition
-**1.** We will be looking at the reference ***Arme*** in `Ammunition.ndf`.
+We will be looking at the reference ***Arme*** in `Ammunition.ndf`.
 This variables has two parts: *Family* and *Index*.
 They both together define which damage scheme is being used by referencing another file called `DamageResistance.ndf`.
 In there a giant, overwhelming, but *very* important table can be found: It lists every damage outcome of every weapon versus every armor:

 * *Column*: The column of this giant table holds the damage type referenced by the variable ***Arme***.
 Usually you can read it out directly, but if your ammunition type is *kinetic* AP, you absolutely need to adjust the *Index* of ***Arme*** first because kinetic shells lose power over distance.
 Consult [this](#damage-reduction-for-kinetic-armor-piercing-ap) chapter to find out whether you are using *kinetic* AP and how you would go about adjusting the *Index*.
 * *row*: Holds the armor type.

+### Armor
-**2.** As you see we need to figure out against which type of armor we are going up against.
+As you see we need to figure out against which type of armor we are going up against.
 For every unit armor is individually defined in `UniteDescriptor.ndf` by the variables **ArmorDescriptorFront**, **ArmorDescriptorSides**, **ArmorDescriptorRear** and **ArmorDescriptorTop**.
 These strings are referencing `ArmorDescriptor.ndf`, which translates them to the *row* names of the giant table in `DamageResistance.ndf`.

 The following armor types are actively being used by WARNO.